GitGeddes/RuneScapeQuestGraph/README.md

   - Pull all quest names and their respective URLs from the RuneScape wiki.
   - Traverse through each quest page and add all listed quest requirements.
   - Save a local copy of the quest list, including requirements, to avoid the long process of pulling data from the website.
+    - Delete the file *quests.txt* if you want to reload the list.
   - Add any new quests that get released, even after this script was written.
   - Plot a graph using Matplotlib with quest names on each node and lines connecting quests to their requirements and open this graph in a new window.
 (Only opens embedded window in PyCharm 2018.2.4)
   - Output a *png* file that looks a lot better than the Matplotlib graph.